Manurocker95/CIABUILDER/README.md

 Just double click the CIABUILDER.bat with the .elf, .rfs, banner.png and icon.png and this will automatically make the .cia for you.

+Open the .bat file with Sublime Text or other Text editor and change the "CreatorName" and "GameName" with your names :)

 Credits:

 - The original scripter (Don't remember who he/she is)